iqiyi/dpvs/README.md

 $ mount -t hugetlbfs nodev /mnt/huge
 ```

 Install kernel modules and bind NIC with `igb_uio` driver.
 Quick start uses only one NIC, normally we use 2 for FNAT cluster, even 4 for bonding mode.
-Assuming `eth0` will be used for DPVS/DPDK, and another standalone Linux NIC for debug, for example, `eth1`.
+For example, suppose the NIC we would use to run DPVS is eth0, in the meantime, we still keep another standalone NIC eth1 for debugging.

 ```bash
 $ modprobe uio